 That said, cold brew pitchers designed specifically to make cold brewing as easy as possible are pretty affordable.
 We put together a list of the best cold brew coffee makers, so make sure to check them out.

-The basic principle is using a ratio of 1:4.
+Though there are a variety of opinions on this, the basic principle we like to follow is using a ratio of 1:4.
 In other words, that’s one part coffee for every four parts of water.
 So, if you want to make enough cold brew for four 6-oz. cups, use 6 oz of coffee.

 For a more detailed, step-by-step overview of this brewing process, check out our guide on how to make cold brew coffee.